izual0110/jfr-merger/README.md

 # Drop into a running container (replace `jfr-merger` with the container name)
 docker exec -it jfr-merger /bin/bash

+# For remove everything
+docker system prune -a
 ```

 To orchestrate alongside other services, use Docker Compose: